-- The Office of Parks in the Department of Parks, Recreation and Cultural Affairs is responsible for trees located in city parks, public space and right-of-ways (street trees).
-They can be reached at (404) 546-6813,
+- The Office of Parks in the Department of Parks and Recreation is responsible for trees located in city parks, public space, and right-of-ways (street trees).
+They can be reached at (404) 546-6813.

 Download and view a free copy of the City of Atlanta Tree Ordinance.

 The current state of our City's urban tree canopy.